charliejhadley/training_rss-two-day_interactive-dataviz/README.md

 # Working with these materials

-During the course you will need the materials in this repository ([https://github.com/martinjhnhadley/training_rss-two-day_interactive-dataviz](https://github.com/martinjhnhadley/training_rss-two-day_interactive-dataviz)).
+The lecture materials for this course are in this repository: ([https://github.com/martinjhnhadley/training_rss-two-day_interactive-dataviz](https://github.com/martinjhnhadley/training_rss-two-day_interactive-dataviz)).
 Here's a short URL [https://goo.gl/Dta4SK](https://goo.gl/Dta4SK).

+We will be working with a number of example datasets which are kept in a separate repository: [https://github.com/martinjhnhadley/collated-rstats-training-materials](https://github.com/martinjhnhadley/collated-rstats-training-materials) here's a short URL: https://goo.gl/2LwAWh.

-Click on "Clone or download" and select "Download as ZIP".
+Please navigate to both repositories and click on "Clone or download" and select "Download as ZIP".
 Ensure to unzip the folders to a convenient location.

 <img src="/download-repo.png" width="400">

+**Windows Users**: You need to ensure you extract the contents of the zip, which can be achieved by right-clicking on the zip and selecting "Extract All".

 # About this course